mayurbhandary/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

 \*\***Give us feedback on Tinkerbelle.**\*\*

 I ran into issues installing packages for tinkerbell.
-For some reason pip installing the requirements would get stuck on my machine so we ended up using someone elses.
+For some reason pip installing the requirements would get stuck on my machine so we ended up using someone else's.

 ## Part D. Wizard the device

 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\* Initally, we tried using a projector as a way to simulate additional light given off by the device.
+\*\***Include your first attempts at recording the set-up video here.**\*\*

+Initally, we tried using a projector as a way to simulate additional light given off by the device.
 We blocked off ambient light from the window with bedsheets.

 Here's us setting up our first attempt:
 ![image](https://user-images.githubusercontent.com/29494260/132262802-56ec371f-6dd9-42b7-8fee-1c96d9b53e0b.png)

+Here's a recording of our first attempt: [Link](https://drive.google.com/file/d/1bq7N8M7WNwY-ZNuzF1jpazFCqK-ky8hC/view?usp=sharing)

 \*\***Show the follow-up work here.**\*\*

 We changed the setup of our video by using the real ambient light from outside to mock a brighter light source for the device.

 ## Part E. Costume the device